Annulohypoxylon thouarsianum: Description

-Range
+Similar species

+Various other Annulohypoxylon species are similar, as is Daldinia childiae.
+Species of Jackrogersella, Rosellinia, and Nemania have fewer bumps.

+Distribution

-Annulohypoxylon thouarsianum is most commonly found in the Eastern United States, along the United States' West Coast, and in Mexico.
+Annulohypoxylon thouarsianum is most commonly found along the United States' West Coast, in the Eastern U.S., and in Mexico.

 Taxonomy

 The species was moved from the genus Hypoxylon to Annulohypoxylon in 2005.
 The following varieties are recognized: